rnakato/DROMPAplus/docs/index.rst

 ---------
 Please cite DROMPAplus as follows:

-* Nakato R, Shirahige K, Methods for ChIP-seq analysis: A practical workflow and advanced applications, *in prep*.
+* Nakato R and Sakata T, Methods for ChIP-seq analysis: A practical workflow and advanced applications, *in prep*.

 Contact:
 ---------